Yue-Chen-YC/reading-log/_posts/Phonetics/2025-09-02-week2-lecture.md

 Multiple Dynamical Systems
 - Possibilities
   - Sequence of two goal values
-  - Overlap in time of two system
+  - Overlap in time of two systems

 Gesture activation time
 - when they are no longer active and govern the behavior of a system only within some fixed epoch of time